ssec-jhu/evolver-ng/docs/source/usage.rst

 Configuring the hardware
 -------------------------

-Since the hardware portion of the eVolver is directly related to the physical setup of the evolver box, configuration should often be obtained from the source of the hardware or from examples for modular hardware components shared by their creators.
-The evolver-ng package will contain such examples for hardware components built or maintained by the eVolver team.
+Since the hardware portion of the eVOLVER is directly related to the physical setup of the eVOLVER box, configuration should often be obtained from the source of the hardware or from examples for modular hardware components shared by their creators.
+The evolver-ng package will contain such examples for hardware components built or maintained by the eVOLVER team.

 As with all configuration in the system, each component will have a class specifying the code component that controls it, along with a configuration